 How can I measure the effectiveness of leadership development programs?

 The effectiveness of leadership development programs can be measured through various metrics, including employee engagement levels, retention rates, leadership succession rates, and performance improvements within leadership roles.
-Regular feedback from employees can also provide insights into the impact of these programs.
+Regular feedback from employees can also provide insights into the

 What are the essential qualities of a good leader?